125 Watt (XP Series)

 OVER VOLTAGE PROTECTION: If input voltage exceeds set limits, the inverter will immediately shut off, without warning.
 When input voltage returns to normal range, it will immediately restart.
 Since high over-voltages tend to have very fast edges, the inverter must shut down quickly to protect itself.
 This kind of fault usually occurs if the battery is suddenly disconnected from the system and the battery charger continues to supply current.

 UNDER VOLTAGE PROTECTION: When battery voltage falls to within 2% to 4% of low line voltage, the LOW BATT/THERM buzzer will sound.
 If the condition continues without reducing load to the inverter or adding charge to the battery, the inverter will shut off.
 When voltage rises to approximately 95% of nominal battery voltage, it will turn back on and the alarm condition will clear.
-It can be manually reset by cycling the on/off switch.
-This will reset the protection circuitry and turn the inverter on at any voltage above minimum voltage.

 OVER TEMPERATURE PROTECTION: The inverter is also protected against overheating.
 It will provide its full rated output up to the temperature listed in the specification sheet.
 If it is subjected to higher ambient temperatures or air circulation is blocked, the inverter could overheat.
 If the LOWBATT/THERM buzzer sounds, immediate action is required or the inverter will shut down.
 Either reduce load, or provide more cooling in the immediate environment.
 If no action is taken, the inverter will likely shut down within two minutes.
 When the inverter shuts down, the alarm condition will persist.